Recover

 Options

-$ hb recover -c backupdir [destname] [-a] [-n] [-o]
+$ hb recover -c recoverdir [destname] [-a] [-n] [-o]

 The --force option starts recovery without a confirmation prompt.

 The -n option skips downloading of archive files.
-Normally archive files are recovered if the cache-size-limit config option is -1 (the default), but this may require dowloading a lot of data.
+Normally archive files are recovered if the cache-size-limit config option is -1 (the default), but this may require downloading a lot of data.
 In a disaster recovery situation, only some critical user files may need to be restored immediately.
 With -n, the local backup directory can be recovered quickly, the hb get command can be used to restore the critical user files, downloading only the required archive data, then the recover command without -n can be used later to recover all archive files.
 Another way to download arc files is to set the cache-size-limit config option to -1 and run selftest with either the -v3 or -v4 options.
 This can be combined with --inc to download arc files over time.

 The -a option (archives) forces downloading of archive files even if the cache-size-limit config option is >= 0.
-This is useful if you previously didn’t want all archive files stored locally, but now are switching to a local NAS and do want all archive files stored locally.
+This is useful if you previously didn’t want all archive files stored locally, but now are switching to a local NAS for example and do want all archive files stored locally.
 HB will set the cache-size-limit config option to -1 after the recover.
-Another easy way to fetch all remote archives is to set the cache-size-limit config option to -1 and then run selftest -v3.

 To recover your backup, you must have a copy of the dest.conf and key.conf files from your backup directory.
 These files are never copied to remote destinations.
 The dest.conf file is required to connect to a destination containing a copy of your backup, and the key.conf file is required to decode your encrypted backup data.